-Finally finishing up my six day blue-feathered bird series from the other week is a pair of scarlet macaws.
+I am finally finishing up my six day blue-feathered bird series from the other week, with a pair of scarlet macaws.
 Personally, I’ve always thought we should call them rainbow macaws, because while most of their feathers are a lovely shade of scarlet red, they also have bright yellow, vivid green, and brilliant blue feathers, as you can see from their multicolored backs.
 They are certainly one of the brightest colored parrots.

 I was extremely pleased with how the tree limb perch came out, although getting the scarlet red with shading was a challenge.
 In retrospect, I think the green background is not quite right, and probably needed to be toned down a bit more.
 The birds themselves look more Impressionist style than realist, but since this was for an art challenge I had a (self-imposed) time limit on how much I could fiddle with it.
 Being the last day of the art challenge, I was not inclined to drop out to fuss over it.
 As usual, prints are at my Pixels store, while swag and accessories are at RedBubble.
-If you are interested in the original, you can reach me on Facebook or email me directly (artist at this domain dot com).
+If you are interested in the original, you can purchase easily through Daily Paintworks.

 I have to say that I am loving these art challenges organized on an art forum that I participate on.
 I particularly love the themed challenges, as it feels more like a group activity, instead of just me as a solitary artist trying to capture fleeting images from my mind.
 I remember that one semester of drawing I took in the autumn of 1991 in Texas, where there were about forty of us situated around the large room, all drawing the same objects in the center, but from forty different angles and by forty different hands.
 I like to listen to an art podcast while doing it, which reinforces that feeling, as we used to discuss the drawing subject while we did it.